Matt Olson Player Props: Braves vs. Padres

-Matt Olson -- 2-for-4 with a double and two RBI in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Nick Martinez on the hill, on April 7 at 7:20 PM ET.
+On Saturday, Matt Olson (on the back of going 0-for-2) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:20 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double and two RBI) against the Padres.
+In his most recent game he had a hitless performance (0-for-2) against the Padres.

 Matt Olson Game Info & Props vs. the Padres